aharmo3/EventMate/README.md

 ### Database Prep

 - Access the MySQL interface in your terminal by running `mysql -u root -p`
-- Create a new database called facebook: `create database team4`
+- Create a new database called team4: `create database team4`
 - Add the `.env`, to containing the MySQL authentication information for MySQL user.
 For example:

 ```bash